jonathan-kuhn/conjugationTrainer/README.md

 See the [LICENSE](LICENSE) file for more details.

-I stole the License & Philosophy from the github user [CyberTimon](https://github.com/CyberTimon/CyberTimon), check him out!
+I copied the **License & Philosophy** section from the github user [CyberTimon](https://github.com/CyberTimon/CyberTimon), check him out!